Malabar (naval exercise): 2002–2007

 The United States renewed military contact following the 2001 September 11 attacks when India joined President George W Bush's campaign against international terrorism.
 The 2003 exercises featured sub-surface exercises for the first time.
 In 2005 India and US signed the New Framework for the India - U.S. Defence Relationship.
 Malabar 2005 saw the inclusion of aircraft carriers from both navies for the first time.
 2006 was the first time expeditionary exercises took place with a United States Expeditionary Strike Group (ESG) leading the exercise.
 Malabar 2007 was the first time three aircraft carriers took part.

 In 2007, the Quadrilateral Security Dialogue, an initiative between Japan, United States, Australia and India impacted the Malabar exercise.
 In 2007, for the first time, navies other than Indian and US joined the exercise with the armada including Japan, Singapore and Australia.
 Also for the first time, the exercise was shifted from the Indian Ocean to the Pacific Ocean.

 India's Left Front parties that have criticised Prime Minister Manmohan Singh's government on the India-US civilian nuclear deal had vehemently protested the exercise, seeing it as another sign of the growing closeness between the two countries.
 At one time, the Indian government was known to have considered postponing or canceling the exercise but the Indian Navy put its foot down, saying the logistics involved made any delay impossible.
 Protests against USS Nimitz were seen in India when it dropped anchor off Chennai in July.

-China, which did off not officially comment on the exercise, was known to be unhappy over the event as it was being conducted in the Bay of Bengal for the first time.
+China, which did not officially comment on the exercise, was known to be unhappy over the event as it was being conducted in the Bay of Bengal for the first time.
 China has been cultivating naval cooperation with Bangladesh and Myanmar to gain access to the Bay of Bengal and has been strengthening military cooperation with Sri Lanka.
 In June, China had issued a 'demarche' to India, United States, Japan and Australia seeking details about their four-nation meeting, termed a Quadrilateral Initiative.
 India and Australia had quickly assured Beijing that security and defence issues did not form part of the meeting's agenda.